valhalla/valhalla-docs/add-routing-to-map.md

 2. Download Leaflet from http://leafletjs.com/download.html.
 3. Download Leaflet Routing Machine from http://www.liedman.net/leaflet-routing-machine/download/.
 4. Download LRM-Valhalla from http://mapzen.com/resources/lrm-valhalla.zip.
-5. Download a [Tangram scene file](https://raw.githubusercontent.com/valhalla/lrm-valhalla/master/examples/scene.yaml) or use your own and place it in the root level of your working folder.
-6. Unzip the files you downloaded and move the subfolders to your main working folder.
+5. Unzip the files you downloaded and move the subfolders to your main working folder.
-7. For simplicity, rename the subfolders inside your `routing-tutorial` folders to remove the release numbers.
+6. For simplicity, rename the subfolders inside your `routing-tutorial` folders to remove the release numbers.
 For example, rename the `leaflet-x.x.x` folder to `leaflet`.

   ![Folder structure of tutorial files](images/folder-structure.png)